Lwrr17/rsschool-cv/cv.md

 * Tel: +375298125543

 # About myself:
   I want to learn everything new.
 For example Front-end development and maybe more soon.
+And i'm open for offers.

 # Code example:
   None